Richard Owen (geologist): University president

 After the U.S. Congress passed the Morrill Land-Grant Colleges Act (1862), Owen worked with IU's President Nutt on a proposal to establish an agricultural college as an affiliate Indiana University.
 However, the state government decided instead to use the land-grant funds to develop a separate school west of Lafayette in 1869 that became Purdue University.

 While remaining a member of the IU faculty, Owen helped plan the new university at West Lafayette.
 Purdue trustees selected Owen as the school's first president on August 13, 1872, after William S. Clark of the Massachusetts Agricultural College declined their offer.
-Shortly after his appointment in 1872, Owen sold the university a collection of science books to help established its first library.
+Shortly after his appointment in 1872, Owen sold the university a collection of science books to help establish its first library.

 Owen planned to run Purdue with an equal emphasis on the physical, moral, and intellectual aspects of education.
 Students who violated rules would be tried by a jury of fellow students, a system that Owen said was successful in European schools.
 Critics found many of Owen's initiatives to be unnecessary and his overall plan to be inadequate.
 The trustees disagreed with Owen's strong emphasis on agriculture over other academic fields, as well as his desire for more comfortable dormitories and more picturesque trees on the campus.
 As a result of these disagreements, Owen resigned on March 1, 1874, and was succeeded by Indianapolis educator Abraham C. Shortridge.

 During Owen's nearly two-year presidency, he made four trips to Lafayette and never drew a salary.
 Although ground had been broken on Purdue's first buildings and the university began to hire instructors, Owen resigned before its first regular semester of classes were in session.
 (The first informal classes were held in March 1874, after Owen had resigned, to meet a legislative deadline; the first official semester began in September.)
 After his resignation as the university's president, Owen resumed teaching full-time at Indiana University and served as curator of IU's museum on the Bloomington campus.